cBioPortal/datahub-study-curation-tools/HGNC_Genomic_Files_Migration/README.md

 **Options**
 ```
--h | --help: show this help message and exit
 -path | --source_path: Path to the data file or directory (of files) that needs to be migrated.
 -l | --stdout_log: Dry-run the script.
 Preview the changes that will be made to the files.
 -o | --override_file:  Override the old data files.